Souvik-Mandal-Harvard/Machine-Learning-for-Data-Science/supervised-ML/00_Regression/Guide00_Supervised-ML_Linear_Regression_end-to-end_workflow.md

-# Guide00: The End to End Linear Regression Workflow Concepts
+# Guide00: An End-to-End Linear Regression Workflow

-This guide turns the ideas from the [Introduction to Supervised Machine Learning](../Guide00_Introduction-to-Supervised-Machine-Learning.md) into a concrete, repeatable recipe for a regression project, from the first question to a model that is running, monitored, and improved.
+This guide is a recipe for a regression project for first-time users, guiding from the first question to a model that is running, monitored, and improved.
 Read it before opening the notebooks: it is the map, and each notebook (`Guide01`–`Guide05`) walks through one part of the territory in depth.

 By the end of this guide, you should be able to:
 * name the 13 stages of a typical regression project and say what happens in each,
-* explain why the train-test split is its own stage and why it comes before exploration and transformation,
+* explain the train-test split, and why it comes before exploration and transformation,
 * explain what cross-validation, regularization, and grid search each add, and why they come after a baseline,
 * explain why the workflow is a loop, not a straight line,
 * find which notebook practices each stage.